Kadannappalli Ramachandran: Career

+Ramachandran was the Minister for Devaswom, Printing and Stationery (17 August 2009 to 14 May 2011) and Minister for Ports, Museums and Archaeology (25 May 2016 to 3 May 2021) in the Government of Kerala.

+In 2023 he became a Minister in Second Vijayan ministry.

 Personal life

-Son of Shri P.V.
-Krishnan Gurukkal and Smt.
-T. K. Parvathi Amma.
-Ramachandran is married to T.R.
-Saraswathi, a teacher.
+Son of P. V. Krishnan Gurukkal and T. K. Parvathi Amma.
+Ramachandran is married to T. R. Saraswathi, a teacher.
 They have a son, Mithun Puthanveettil, a musician in the band Avial.
 He has got a unique style of dressing.